redux-saga/saga-query/README.md

 ### Simple cache

-If you want to have a cache that doesn't enforce strict types and is more of a dumb cache that fetches and stores data for you, you could build a redux slice that can do that and then a simple react hook to provide the correct types for each endpoint.
+If you want to have a cache that doesn't enforce strict types and is more of a dumb cache that fetches and stores data for you, then `simpleCache` will provide that functionality for you.

 The following code will mimick what a library like `react-query` is doing behind-the-scenes.
-I want to make it clear that `react-query` is doing a lot more than this so I don't want to understate its usefuless.
+I want to make it clear that `react-query` is doing a lot more than this so I don't want to understate what it does.
 However, you can see that not only can we get a core chunk of the functionality `react-query` provides with a little over 100 lines of code but we also have full control over fetching, querying, and caching data with the ability to customize it using middleware.
-This provides the end-developer with the tools to customize their experience without submitting PRs to add configuration options to an upstream library.

 ```ts
 // api.ts